Topics

 Cassia grows and flowers best in full to partial sun, but will tolerate part shade.
 It is not fuzzy as to soil condition, but as any other plant, will respond well to a little care such as regular watering and an occasional dose of fertilizer.
 Late spring and early summer is the time to pinch back growing tips which will encourage branching and increase flower production.

 Some hybridization has been undertaken.
 There is a pale whitish yellow variety named Cassia bicapsularis 'Buttercream' and another vivid dark yellow Cassia bicapsularis 'California Gold'.
-Both of these and the species are readily available in local nurseries or online garden plant suppliers.
+Both of these hybrid flowering shrubs and their species are readily available in local nurseries or online garden plant suppliers.

 In addition, there are many other varieties of cassia which can vary widely in growth habit and flower form.
 Most all of them, however, have the distinct yellow blossoms of Cassia bicapsularis.